mbaurin/Cryptocurrency-App/README.md

   - Learn how to use API
   - And then deploy it

-The application is available here : cryptocurrencies-app-mbaurin.netlify.app
+The application is available here : https://cryptocurrencies-app-mbaurin.netlify.app/